talhankoc/resnet50-finetuning-and-quantization/README.md

 better example to calibrate with.
 This worked, and the model quantized successfully.
 The drop in validation accuracy was less than `1%` (or `0.52%` to be exact).

+To replicate this, run:

+    python evaluate.py

-As for inference speed, we see about a 4x speed up with the quantized model.
+In terms of inference speed, we see about a 4x speed up with the quantized model.
 The reason is attributable to the 4x decrease in memory footprint at each layer of the model.
 With quantization, the model parameters are converted from float32 to int8, which has 1/4th the number of bits.
 Having 4x less memory means the network load is reduced by 4x.
 This should be the main source of performance gain.

-I considered if int8 matrix multiplications would faster as well.
+I considered if int8 matrix multiplications could also play a role in the speedup.
 However, I don't think this is the case.
-On my local hardware, the compute time of the matrix multiplication should not improve by downcasting float32 to int8 since the underlying hardware probably does not support specialized 8-bit operations.
+On my local cpu, the compute time of the matrix multiplication should not improve by downcasting float32 to int8 since the underlying hardware does not support specialized 8-bit operations.
 So the compute time should be approximately the same as if the model was float32.

+Bottom line, the reduced memory footprint of the quantized model results in 4x less network throughput between the memory and the CPU.

 *Note*: